TassioCarmo/havard-cs50x-week7-sql/README.md

     print(title, titles[title])
 ```
   We can write and pass in a lambda, or anonymous function, which has no name but takes in some argument or arguments, and returns a value immediately.

+It throws away the word get value.
+It throws away the parentheses, and it throws away the return keyword just to tighten things up.
+And it's well suited for a problem like this where I just want to pass in a tiny little function that does something useful.
+But it's not something I'm going to reuse.
+It doesn't need multiple lines to take up space.
+It's just a nice, elegant one liner.